MIST: Mutual Information Estimation Via Supervised Training: Learning Framework

 \section{Learning Framework}

 The methods available today decompose MI estimation into intermediate tasks of density function or density ratio estimation.
-To estimate a density function (or ratio) beyond very simple settings, these methods require large amounts of samples as part of inference.
-Even with access to a high number of samples, density estimation itself is a notoriously difficult and unsolved problem, particularly for high-dimensional or complex distributions \citep{density_estimation}.
-As a result, existing MI estimators still fail in many realistic data settings.
+To estimate a density function (or ratio) beyond simple settings, existing methods require large amounts of samples as part of inference.
+Even with access to a high number of samples, density estimation itself is a notoriously difficult and unsolved problem, particularly for high-dimensional or complex distributions \citep{textbook_kde, density_estimation}.
+As a result, the MI estimators available today still frequently fail in many realistic data settings.
 They scale poorly to high-dimensional data and complex distributions, are unstable for low-sample settings, and require expensive inference procedures.
 An additional consequence is that studying and improving MI estimators is challenging, with new methods often resulting from theoretical discoveries.

 Our work offers an alternative philosophy for designing mutual information estimators.
-Instead of building estimators that compute MI with a pre-specified algorithm (e.g., approximating density functions or their ratios), we propose to predict MI directly from data.
-We take a fully empirical perspective, asking: \textit{Can a model learn a generalizable algorithm for predicting mutual information directly from samples? }

-To learn this algorithm, we parameterize a mutual information estimator as a neural network that we call MIST (Mutual Information estimation from Supervised Training).
+Instead of building estimators that compute MI with a pre-specified algorithm, such as approximating density functions or their ratios, we propose to predict MI directly from data.
+We take a fully empirical perspective, asking: \textit{Can a model learn a generalizable algorithm for predicting mutual information directly from samples?} To learn this algorithm, we parameterize a mutual information estimator as a neural network that we call MIST (Mutual Information estimation via Supervised Training).
 MIST takes as input a set of $n$ paired samples $\{(x_i, y_i)\}_{i=1}^n$ drawn from a joint distribution $P_{XY}$, and outputs an estimate of $I(X;Y)$.
 The model is trained end-to-end on a large meta-dataset of synthetic joint distributions with known ground-truth MI values.
-We have reflected our framework in Figure~\ref{fig:fig_1} and described the meta-dataset design, architecture, and training choices below.
+We provide a visualization of our framework in Figure~\ref{fig:fig_1} and describe the meta-dataset design, architecture, and training choices below.

 \paragraph{The Learning Task} Let $\Gamma$ denote a family of joint data-generating distributions over $\mathcal{X}\times\mathcal{Y}$.
 For any $\gamma \in \Gamma$, let $I_\gamma$ denote the mutual information between $X$ and $Y$ under $\gamma$.
 A mutual information estimator observes a finite dataset $D := \{(x_i, y_i)\}_{i=1}^n$ drawn i.i.d.\ from $\gamma$, and aims to estimate $I_\gamma$ from samples alone.
 We parametrize the estimator as a function $f_\theta : \bigcup_{n=1}^\infty (\mathcal{X}\times\mathcal{Y})^n \to \mathbb{R}_{\ge 0},$ where $\theta$ are neural network weights.
 To train $f_\theta$, we assume access to a \emph{meta-distribution} $P_\Gamma$ over generative laws.
 First, a distribution $\gamma \sim P_\Gamma$ is sampled, then a dataset $D$ is drawn from $\gamma$, together with its ground-truth mutual information $I_\gamma$.
 The training objective is to minimize the mean squared error: